AuroraAmissa/ProjectUnison/site/content/pages/0-title.md

 ## Getting Started

-For players who are already familiar with Pathfinder, see the [Changes from Pathfinder] page for a summary of the most important changes between Pathfinder or Spheres of Power and the systems used here.
+For players who are already familiar with Pathfinder, see the [Changes from Pathfinder]() page for a summary of the most important changes between Pathfinder or Spheres of Power and the systems used here.

 For new players, start reading with the [Getting Started](./2-basics.html) chapter.

-[Changes from Pathfinder]: ./1-major_changes.html

 ## Table of Contents